 I’m still working on this.
 Apologies for yet incomplete bits.

-I used our fork of Jeff Geerling’s Drupal-VM to create both a local development Drupal server and a live production server very much along the lines of his tutorial which he wrote for Drupal MidCamp in March 2017.
+I used Jeff Geerling’s Drupal-VM to create both a local development Drupal server and a live production server very much along the lines of his tutorial which he wrote for Drupal MidCamp in March 2017.
 So you might like to go there if I have omitted a detail you want to follow.

 The operating system is at exactly the same level